Building Exceptional Communities

-Read MoreINSIDE OUT 4 KIDS (IO4K) is an early intervention well-being program building the emotional well-being of kids.
-These free programs are an initiative of Launceston City Mission and are conducted in schools to proactively meet the needs of children struggling with anxiety, grief and the big emotions involved with change and everyday living.
+INSIDE OUT 4 KIDS (IO4K) produce early intervention well-being programs, building the emotional well-being of kids.
+These free programs are an initiative of Launceston City Mission and are conducted in schools to proactively meet the needs of children struggling with worry, grief and the big emotions involved with change and everyday living.

-The Inside Out 4 kids program includes:
+The Inside Out 4 Kids programs include:

 CHANGE, GRIEF AND LOSS: This is a small group education program for 7-12 year old children who may be experiencing significant change, loss or grief.
-The Program takes place over a structured seven-week period filled with small group learning opportunities with a trained facilitator.
-Students share and learn about their emotions and the grieving process, improving their understanding of change, grief and loss.
+The program takes place over seven weeks including small group learning opportunities with a trained facilitator.
+Students share and learn about their

-With many schools and families lacking the financial capacity or resources to access trauma, grief and loss support, City Mission offers IO4K as a free program,
+With many schools and families lacking the financial capacity or resources to access trauma, grief and loss support, City Mission offers IO4K as a free program, building the emotional well-being of kids.

 To provide this free program, we rely heavily on the financial support of individuals and the local business community.